 A total of 33 units are necessary to graduate from the Masters program in Chicana and Chicano Studies.
-In particular, students are required to take 30 units of course work and 3 units for the thesis or graduate project.
+In particular, students are required to take 30 units of course work and 3 units for the thesis.
 A 3.0 grade point average or higher is required for all coursework in the program.
 The university provides students seven years from the date students are admitted to complete the requirements for this degree.

 It is important to note that most 500 level courses are offered once a week in the late afternoon (4:20-6:50pm) and/or evening (7-9:50pm).
 Some courses may be offered Saturday mornings.